Pima JTED District Office

 - Student could be permanently removed from the JTED program.

-Parents and students should not expect deviations from the Pima County JTED attendance policy.
+Parents and students should not expect deviations from the Pima JTED attendance policy.
 Parents expect the school and the teachers to follow all guidelines; and, likewise, the school would expect parents to cooperate with the attendance procedures.
-Continued absences and tardies from Pima County JTED may lead to failure in the class and/or disciplinary actions.
+Continued absences and tardies from Pima JTED may lead to failure in the class and/or disciplinary actions.

-Pima County JTED Central Campus students who attend during regular school hours at our Baboquivari, Empire, Flowing Wells, Mountain View, Santa Rita, Star, and Tanque Verde campuses follow and adhere to the attendance policies at said leased land campus. (please refer to the site’s/district’s policies)
+Pima JTED Central Campus students who attend during regular school hours at our Baboquivari, Empire, Flowing Wells, Mountain View, Santa Rita, Star, and Tanque Verde campuses follow and adhere to the attendance policies at said leased land campus. (please refer to the site’s/district’s policies)

 Late Work Due to Absences